By: William C. Head, Atlanta Lawyer for Vehicular Homicide GA Cases and Felony Serious Injury by Vehicle

 Felony Serious Injury by Vehicle

 Additionally, obtaining a civil settlement (if possible) is particularly critical in DUI-related, feticide, or serious bodily injury or death cases, since federal bankruptcy laws prohibit any civil damages or judgment from being discharged in a bankruptcy case.
 This means the amount owed can be collected indefinitely, against the responsible driver, who cannot file Chapter 7 bankruptcy.
+NO better reason than this one justifies limiting your attorney search to only top-rated criminal lawyers near me.

 Under II U.S.C.A. § 523 (a) (9), any debt “for death” or personal injury caused by the debtor’s operation was unlawful because the debtor was intoxicated from using alcohol, a drug, or another substance.